Algorithmic Complexity Attacks

 The implementation mitigations are:

 Timeout enforcement: wrap regex evaluation in a timeout and abort if it exceeds a threshold.
 This prevents a single match from consuming unbounded time but adds latency to all matches that approach the threshold.
-Node.js provides worker_threads for running regex in a separate thread with timeout; most other environments require external timeout enforcement.
+Node.js provides worker_threads for running regex in a separate thread with timeout.

 Non-backtracking engines: RE2 (from Google) implements a DFA/NFA hybrid that guarantees linear time in the length of the input string.
-It cannot support backreferences or lookahead assertions, which limits its applicability, but for patterns that do not require these features it is immune to catastrophic backtracking.
+It cannot support backreferences or lookahead assertions, which limits its applicability, but for patterns not requiring these features it is immune to catastrophic backtracking.
 RE2 bindings are available for most major languages.

 Pattern rewriting: in many cases, a pattern with exponential worst-case behavior can be rewritten to an equivalent pattern with linear worst-case behavior.
 Atomic groups and possessive quantifiers (supported by PCRE but not all engines) prevent backtracking out of a successful match, eliminating the ambiguity that causes exponential behavior.